arangodb/docs/3.11/programs-arangod-ldap.md

 one of them.
 We can combine each authentication method with each role method.
 In any case a user can have no role or more than one.
-If a user has no role the user will not get any access to ArangoDB at all.
+If a user has no role, the user does not get any access to ArangoDB at all.
-If a user has multiple roles with different rights then the rights will be combined and the `strongest` right will win.
+If a user has multiple roles with different rights, then the rights are combined and the *strongest* right wins.
 Example:

 - `alice` has the roles `project-a` and `project-b`.
 - `project-a` has no access to collection `BData`.
 - `project-b` has `rw` access to collection `BData`,
-- hence `alice` will have `rw` on `BData`.
+- hence `alice` has `rw` access on `BData`.

-Note that the actual database and collection access rights will be configured in ArangoDB itself by roles in the users module.
+Note that the actual database and collection access rights are configured in ArangoDB itself by roles in the users module.
 The role name is always prefixed with `:role:`, e.g.: `:role:project-a` and `:role:project-b` respectively.
 You can use the normal user permissions tools in the Web interface or `arangosh` to configure these.